Search String

 The Amiga must be first and foremost in the mind.
 Ideally, the advantages of Amiga hardware are tapped into on a custom chipset level, not just the M68K which the Amiga shared with several other platforms (though at differing clock-rates).

-Sadly, this was not done as often as one would have liked: it always disappointed me that so many Amiga games were ports of Atari ST and IBM PC MS-DOS slop: inferior 2D gaming platforms in the Amiga's heyday, to be sure, since they lacked custom chipsets.
-For example, where were the hardware sprites, where was the second playfield, where was the multi-directional hardware scrolling?
+Sadly, this was not done as often as one would have liked: it always disappointed me that so many Amiga games were ports of Atari ST and PC DOS slop: inferior 2D gaming platforms in the Amiga's heyday, to be sure, since they lacked custom chipsets.

-If a few colors are added or the music and sound is better (sampled as opposed to chip-tunes), is it an actual Amiga game or a glorified ST version on the Amiga?
+If a few colors are added or the music and sound is better, is it an actual Amiga game or a glorified ST version on the Amiga?
+Consider:

 Don't get me wrong, I like the Bitmap Brothers' games even though they don't run at full frames.
+All Bitmap Brothers are well-designed.
 Also, the non-AGA pixel art of Mark Coleman and Dan Malone is masterwork.
-But I don't consider the Bitmaps focused Amiga developers.
+But I don't consider the Bitmap Brothers focused Amiga developers because six of the seven games listed above had ST as lead.

 Next, the reader is going to have to convince me that LucasFilm's The Secret of Monkey Island -- which some Amigans hold in high or even highest regard -- is an Amiga game.